nescampos/krakenanalytics/README.md

 A real-time cryptocurrency trading data visualization application that connects to the Kraken exchange's WebSocket API to display live order book information, trading pair comparisons, and historical data analysis.

+- For this project, the Rest API is used to obtain the list of pairs (considering that it does not change very often), and WebSockets are used for the rest.

 ## Features

 - **Real-time Order Book Visualization**: Displays live bid/ask orders showing current market depth